 This is an image that dates back a few years.
 I was searching for it on this website and was surprised that I had never posted here.
 It’s a digitally enhanced version of one of my most popular images – Break of Dawn.
 (See the original HERE) The original is a wonderful color image.
 It would be my favorite of the two, but I also like the aged look this one receives from the monochrome and textured effects.

 To view a larger version of this photo, click on it.

 I happened to catch this character and its joyful display at the N.E.W.
 Zoo – about 10 minutes from Green Bay, WI.

-To view more of the frozen details of this image, click on the photo and a larger version will open in a new browser tab.
+To get a better view of the splashing fun, click on the image and a larger version will open in a new browser window.

-To view more of the detail, click the photo and a larger version will open in a new browser tab.
+For a closer look, click on the photo and a larger version will open in a new browser tab.

 You can view a larger version of this photo by clicking on it.